-Resource Center
+Resource Center in the Main Campus

-The newly renovated Johnson College Resource Center, located in the Moffat Student Center, complements the curriculum of both the academic and technology areas.
+The Academic Resource Center, located in the Moffat Student Center, complements the curriculum of both the academic and technology areas.
 The collection offers students the resources necessary to research trade and technical issues that pertain to particular fields of study.
 The Resource Center also offers the use of online computer services, wireless access, and black and white/color printing.
 Areas for traditional, relaxed, and group study are available.